-As stated in note 20 to the consolidated financial statements, the investment in 29.85% equity interest in Vietnam Mayer Company Limited ("Vietnam Mayer") of approximately RMB11,766,000 is recognised as available-for-sale financial assets and stated at cost as at 31 December 2014 and 2013.
+As stated in note 20 to the consolidated financial statements, the investment in 29.85% equity interest in Vietnam Mayer Company Limited ("Vietnam Mayer") of approximately RMB11,766,000 is recognised as available-for-sale financial assets and stated at cost for the years ended 31 December 2015 and 2014.
 We have not been able to obtain sufficient appropriate audit evidence to assess whether the Group has significant influence in Vietnam Mayer.
 Therefore, we are unable to determine whether Vietnam Mayer should be recognised as an associate and accounted for using equity method of accounting.
 In addition, we have not been able to obtain sufficient appropriate audit evidence as to the accuracy of its carrying amount.